 All that’s left to do will be to bloom, baby, bloom.

 The Juicy Good Life was made for working women, especially mothers, who feel they can't be exceptional at work while being present at home because they are burned out and stressed out.
-With our more than 15 Business & Life Coaches, we provide concrete strategies to be the best you can be in both worlds!
+We provide concrete strategies to be the best you can be in both worlds!
 This is a community of women who are determined to scale their businesses and actually have a juicy, gratitude-filled life along the way.
 How do we do it?
 Through self-care, and by using strategies for stress and success.
 Founder Sarah Stokes spent 20 years interviewing people and finding the stories that mattered to her key audience: women.
 Sarah has built a seven-figure growing business by helping her clients win.
 She’s not about to waste your time.
 She’ll get to the heart of what you need through helpful information.